The Bankrate promise

 What is replacement cost?

 The value of most things depreciates over time, including your personal belongings and the materials used to build your home.
-A standard HO-3 home insurance policy will usually include replacement cost coverage for your dwelling and other structures, which means that the insurance company will pay for the covered structures to be rebuilt with materials at current costs up to your coverage limits.
-The same policy may only cover your personal belongings at actual cash value, or their replacement cost minus depreciation unless you opt to add an endorsement for replacement cost coverage for personal belongings.
+A standard HO-3 home insurance policy will usually include replacement cost value (RCV) for your dwelling and other structures coverage, which means that the insurance company will pay for the covered structures to be rebuilt with materials at current costs up to your coverage limits.
+The same policy may only cover your personal belongings at actual cash value (ACV), or their replacement cost minus depreciation, unless you opt to add an endorsement for replacement cost coverage for personal belongings.

 Replacement cost coverage on contents may be worth considering if you want to replace older items with newer ones.
 Like dwelling replacement cost, contents replacement cost usually has a coverage limit maximum as defined in your home insurance policy.
 If you have specific high-value items, like jewelry and fine arts, you may want to consider scheduled personal property coverage as these types of items typically have lower per-item limits.

 Now that you have a better idea of the meaning of replacement cost value (RCV) coverage when it comes to renters or homeowners insurance, it is time to point out the biggest difference between actual cash value (ACV) coverage and RCV.

 Replacement cost coverage is designed to reimburse you for new versions of damaged items after a covered claim.
 Actual cash value coverage may cost less than replacement cost value insurance, but it will only pay out the depreciated value of your item following a covered loss.
 For example, if you have an old couch with ACV coverage, your insurance company will subtract depreciation from the initial cost of the couch to determine your payout.
 If you have RCV coverage, the company will pay to replace the couch with a similar new version at today’s prices.